nicknign/kgQA_generation/README.md

 3. run 'train_triple_2bert.sh' to train and test model.

-We did our expriements on 8 V100 GPU cards with batch size of 48.
+We have run our expriements on 8 V100 GPU cards with batch size of 48.
-The 'train_triple_2bert.sh' provided here use 4 GPU cards with batch size of 24.
+The 'train_triple_2bert.sh' provided here uses 4 GPU cards with batch size of 24.